EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

-compensatory mechanism) Core and Supported resources from international, national, institutional and commercial providers through existing mechanisms (e.g. Framework Programme instruments such as Virtual Access)
+compensatory mechanism) Core and Supported resources from international, national, institutional and commercial providers through existing mechanisms (e.g. Framework Programme instruments such as Virtual Access) as shown in Figure 19.
+The pros and cons of this approach are outline in Table 9.

 <img src="GovernanceStructure/media/image8.png" style="width:5.15in;height:2.57132in" />